kiruthikasamapathy-zz/git_talk/README.md

 # Readme

-These are the slides for the Apache Kakfa talk.
+These are the slides for the GIT presentation.

-This is based on a fork of the Reveal.JS library.
+This presentation is based on a fork of the Reveal.JS library

 ## Running the slides